kenextra/python-dash-samples/README.md

 ## How to run a sample

-1. Change directory to one of the sample folders, e.g. `avocado_analytics`:
+1. Change directory to one of the sample folders, e.g. `dash_avocado_analytics`:

     ```
     cd dash_avocado_analytics/